Faiq2001/MyTicketingApp/README.md

     - Create a new branch, commit your changes and push it to the forked repository.

     - Create a pull request to the main branch of the original repository.

+## NOTE:
+- Update the hosts file to redirect 127.0.0.1 to ticketing.dev.
+- You may get warning propmt on browser for untrusted certificate, to bypass on chrome you can click on site anywhere and type THISISUNSAFE.